ibm-messaging/mq-container-mft/README.md

-# IBM MQ Managed File Transfer Container
+# IBM MQ Managed File Transfer Agent in Container

 ## Overview
 IBM MQ Managed File Transfer transfers files between systems in a managed and auditable way, regardless of file size or the operating systems used.
 You can use Managed File Transfer to build a customized, scalable, and automated solution that enables you to manage, trust, and secure file transfers.
 Managed File Transfer eliminates costly redundancies, lowers maintenance costs, and maximizes your existing IT investments.

-Run IBM MQ Managed File Transfer agents in a container .
+Run IBM MQ Managed File Transfer agents in a container.

 See [here](archive/README.md) for an earlier implementation of MFT on cloud.

+## What is new in this version
+This version of container image supports TLS secure connections to queue managers.
+You can now specify cipherspec environment variables as described below.
+The public keys must be mounted into the container at a specific path.
+See [here](docs/tls.md) for more details.

+Starting MQ Version 9.2.5, agents can write progress of transfers to a file in JSON format to agent's log directory.
+This version of agent container image can publish the contents of transfer logs to a logDNA server.
+Connection information of logDNA server can be supplied through environment variable **MFT_TLOG_PUBLISH_INFO**.
+The environment variable must point to JSON formatted file containing logDNA server connection details.
+The format of the JSON file is described [here](docs/tlogpublsh.md)

 ## Developer image
-Developer version of the MFT Agent container image is available in IBM Container Registry.
-Use the podman/docker command to pull the image.
+Developer version of the MFT Agent container image is available in IBM Container Registry `(icr.io/ibm-messaging/mqmft)`.
+Use podman/docker command to pull the image.

 `podman pull icr.io/ibm-messaging/mqmft`